 July 24, 2020

-Two glazed towers are joined by a glass bridge that seems revolve over itself to integrate the Hotel Me by Meliá in Dubai in the Burj Khalifa district, one of the most luxurious in the city.
+Two glazed towers are joined by a glass bridge that seems to revolve over itself to integrate the Hotel Me by Meliá in Dubai in the Burj Khalifa district, one of the most luxurious in the city.

 With five stars and 27 floors, Opus is the posthumous work of architect Zaha Hadid (1950-2016) and it brings together much of that imagination formed by intertwining volumes, striking lines and open spaces.
-Three concepts that were developed by architects Patrik Schumacher and Christos Passas from the Zaha Hadid Architects studio with the PORCELANOSA Group collections.
+Three concepts that were developed by architects Patrik Schumacher and Christos Passas from the Zaha Hadid Architects studio using the PORCELANOSA Group collections.

 "The philosophy behind the OPUS was always to create a meaningful architectural masterpiece.
 The contrasting interaction between solid and void, the treatment of the façade and the urban concept of the project make it a timeless work of art and architecture.
 The hotel in this building was born of this interesting compositional interplay of shape and effect," Christos explains.